-Click on a Hotkey and then press the desired key on your keyboard to save a customized Hotkey.
+Click on a Hotkey and then press the desired key on your keyboard to save the Hotkey.

 The recording tab allows customization of the visual and sound quality of your gameplay footage and contains different settings which affect the file size of your video.
 These include:

 - Recording Profile

 - Separate Microphone Track

 - Instant Replay

 - Instant Replay Estimated Size

 Recording profile contains predefined quality settings that control the level of quality and file size of your gameplay footage.
 These include:

 These profiles automatically adjust the recording resolution and recording bitrate depending on which profile you use.